 2.3.
 Description of the Proposed Building System

 The system described in this work has been granted by an international patent by the European Patent Office (patent n° 102019000011301 registered on 14 June 2021).
 The system is made up of modular wooden elements, a sort of large brick with two main dimensions (2D elements), connected to each other by metal connections, made by the coupling of steel plates and bars.
 Some other elements with one main dimension (1D elements) complete the system at the openings and at the corners of the building.
-Figure 2a–c and d show an expanded view of the elements that characterize the system and an example of a building built with the modular system proposed here.
-Figure 2e,f show the panel prototype.
+Figure 2a–d show an expanded view of the elements that characterize the system and an example of a building built with the modular system proposed here.
+Figure 2e,f show a prototype of a module.